h2r/ros_reality_bridge/README.md

 If you want to send commands back from the Unity computer, we recommend you use Ein, which sits on top of the native Baxter SDK, and gives a higher level of control, like end effector Cartesian coordinate positioning.
 Download and install it here: http://h2r.github.io/ein/

+NOTE: Ein is not needed if you pull from no-ein branch.
+This directly uses the built in IK solver from the Baxter SDK.

 To connect the Kinect to the ROS network, we use IAI Kinect, a ROS package found here: https://github.com/code-iai/iai_kinect2

 To calibrate the Kinect, we use this package: https://github.com/ShibataLabPrivate/kinect_baxter_calibration